-- Master of Music in Trumpet Performance (MM) is a highly intensive approach to performance with the goal to be gainfully employed as a performer and teacher at the college level.
+- Master of Music in Trumpet Performance (MM) is a highly intensive approach to performance with the goal of attaining an advanced degree or to be gainfully employed as a performer and/or teacher at the college level.

-- Master of Music in Trumpet Performance with an emphasis in Pedagogy (MM) is almost identical to the MM in performance except for different course requirements.
+- Master of Music in Trumpet Performance and Pedagogy (MM) is almost identical to the MM in performance with the exception of different course requirements.
 This degree is for those interested in an intense approach to performance as well as a pedagogical background to offer a broader range of career options.